wilsonmar/wilsonmar.github.io/_posts/2017-03-03-python-install.md

    \>\>\> os.getcwd()
    </strong></tt>

-   In the response, substitue my "mac" user name with yours:
+   In the response, the "mac" user name is substituted with your user name:

    <pre>
    '/Users/mac/Downloads'